Katya-Solutions-LLC/porosenocheck_for_employee/README.md

 Encourage everyone you know to download Porosenochek and join our community of pet lovers.
 We are dedicated to providing quality care and convenience.
 Whether they own a dog, cat, or any other pet, Porosenochek has something for everyone.

 ## 📧 Need Assistance?
 We’re Here to Help
-For any build instructions or support, please contact us at support@rechain.email.
+For any build instructions or support, please contact us at support@rechain.network.
 Our team is here to help you with any questions or issues you might encounter.

 ## Feel free to use this Markdown content for your documentation, README, or any other purpose where you need to present information in a structured and appealing way.
 The Markdown format ensures that the text is easily readable and can be converted into various formats like HTML or PDF.

-## *** Please, send US an E-Mail to support@rechain.email for the build instructions! 👻
+## *** Please, send US an E-Mail to support@rechain.network for the build instructions! 👻

-## Need help? 🤔 Email us! 👇 A Dmitry Sorokin production.
+## Copyright © 2019-2024 Need help? 🤔 Donate US! ⌛️ For tea, coffee!
+For the future of decentralized and distributed internet.
+We do cool and, in my opinion, useful things for the safety and security of users' personal data.
+And on a completely non-commercial basis! 😎 Email us! 👇 A Dmitry Sorokin production.
 All rights reserved.
-Powered by REChain ®️ 🪐 Copyright © 2019-2024 REChain, Inc REChain ® is a registered trademark hr@rechain.email p2p@rechain.email pr@rechain.email sorydima@rechain.email support@rechain.email sip@rechain.email music@rechain.email cfa@rechain.email anti@rechain.email mot_cfa@rechain.email rechainstore@rechain.email models@rechain.email dex@rechain.email email@rechain.email musicdapp@rechain.email pitomec@rechain.email Please allow anywhere from 1 to 5 business days for E-mail responses! 💌 Our Stats! 👀 At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store ✨ exceeded 29 million downloads. 😈 👀
+Powered by REChain ®️. 🪐 Copyright © 2019-2024 REChain, Inc REChain ® is a registered trademark support@rechain.network Please allow anywhere from 1 to 5 business days for E-mail responses! 💌 Our Stats! 👀 At the end of 2023, the number of downloads from the Open-Source Places, Apple AppStore, Google Play Market, and the REChain.Store, namely the Domestic application store from the REChain ®️ brand 🪐, а именно Отечественный магазин приложений от бренда REChain ®️ 🪐 ✨ exceeded 29 million downloads. 😈 👀